 The Unexpected Guest has a slightly different narrative from standard Christie fare.
 Probably no other Christie mystery has as many false confessions!
 When a man has car trouble near a country estate, he walks into the house to find a gun-wielding woman standing over her husband’s corpse.
 She immediately confesses, and, feeling sympathetic, the stranded motorist decides to take steps to prevent the new widow from being arrested for the crime.
 Unfortunately, other people are more than willing to take credit for a murder they didn’t commit, and soon the bewildered motorist is compelled to not just clear the names of those who are innocent, but to figure out the truth behind the shooting.

-Christie’s second husband Max Mallowan was a famous archaeologist, and he helped develop her interest in Ancient Egypt, inspiring Akhnaton.
+Christie’s second husband, Max Mallowan, was a famous archaeologist, and he helped develop her interest in Ancient Egypt, inspiring Akhnaton (US/UK).
 This is a historical play set at a time of political and religious turmoil when a young Egyptian king decides to jettison the land’s traditional polytheistic religious beliefs in favor of the monotheistic worship of the Sun, Aton.
 This leads to great conflict, and Christie skillfully makes the political machinations for the soul of Egypt relevant to contemporary times.
-Never performed during her lifetime, Max Mallowan thought Akhnaton was his wife’s “most beautiful play.”
+Never performed during her lifetime, Akhnaton was considered by Max Mallowan to be his wife’s “most beautiful play.”

-In the radio play Personal Call, a man and his wife keep getting phone calls from his first wife,who died in a mysterious railway accident some time earlier.
+In the radio play Personal Call (US/UK), a man and his wife keep getting phone calls from his first wife, who died in a mysterious railway accident some time earlier.
 Is it a cruel prank?
 Some twisted plan?
 Or is the supernatural involved?
 As the couple investigates, the tension heightens, as it seems clear one – possibly both – of them are in mortal danger.
 All of Christie’s radio plays can be easily adapted to play on the stage.